tayrotayro/Athletica/README.md

 `npx prisma generate`

 `npx prisma migrate dev --name add_user_based_tables` while "add_user_based_tables" should be a message relating to what you did.

+DB is hosted on Neon

+### Seeding DB

+Sample-data.ts is the data used to seed the db with the script seed.ts using the command `npx ts ./db/seed`